Sibasish11/Network-Intrusion-Detection-System/README.md

-# 🛡️ Network Intrusion Detection System
+#  Network Intrusion Detection System

-A machine-learning powered Network Intrusion Detection System (NIDS) with a friendly web dashboard.
-Feed it a network connection's traffic features and it tells you — in plain English — whether that traffic looks normal or malicious, how confident it is, and what you should do about it.
+A machine learning powered Network Intrusion Detection System (NIDS) with a friendly web dashboard.
+Feed it a network connection's traffic features and it tells you ,in plain English,  whether that traffic looks normal or malicious, how confident it is, and what you should do about it.

 <p align="center">
   <a href="https://network-intrusion-detection-system-p0ng.onrender.com/"><img src="https://img.shields.io/badge/demo-live-brightgreen" alt="Live Demo"></a>